A blocker log helps site teams turn vague enrollment issues into owner, next-action, due-date, and decision-needed fields that can be reviewed weekly.

 Connect blocker review to practical follow-up windows and stale-lead escalation.

-Use the site workflow hub to connect blockers with intake, ownership, records readiness, scheduling, and reporting.
+Use the site workflow guides to connect blockers with intake, ownership, records readiness, scheduling, and reporting.

 See how TrialsNest helps site teams keep blockers, owners, and next actions visible.